stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 After installation, navigate to installation directory (Oracle home), which is the **Software location** in the step of **Specify Installation Location** above.
 Then go into **Network** > **Admin**.

 * Create two files `ldap.ora` and `sqlnet.ora` if they are not generated automatically.
-* The content of file`ldap.ora` should besimilar to the following.
+* The content of file`ldap.ora` should be similar to the following.

 ```
 DIRECTORY_SERVERS = (oid.myinfo.domain.com:3060)
 DIRECTORY_SERVER_TYPE =oid
 DEFAULT_ADMIN_CONTEXT="cn=OracleContext, dc=DomainContext"

 ```

 You need to update the **DIRECTORY_SERVERS** to your `[ldapservername:ldapport]` and **DEFAULT_ADMIN_CONTEXT** to your `[DomainContext]`.
-* File `sqlnet.ora` should have the follwing content in it.
+* File `sqlnet.ora` should have the follwing content in it:

 ```
 NAMES.DIRECTORY_PATH= (LDAP, TNSNAMES, EZCONNECT)
 ```

 * If you updated the **DB Connection Configuration** fields during the installation, you will find the file `tnsnames.ora` should have the following content.
-<pre

 ```
 FDW =
    (DESCRIPTION =